 In the course of its studies, each study group deals with contributions and reports, which are distributed to those organizations that have registered for participation in the study group's work and Recommendations resulting from those studies reach a much wider audience.
 Normally, any information that is considered as merely illustrative or supplementary to a Recommendation should be included as a (non-integral) Appendix to that Recommendation, where it is useful to the wider audience.
-However, there are exceptional instances where separate publication of such information is warranted, in the form of Supplements to the Recommendations.2 Supplements
+However, there are instances where separate publication of such information is warranted, This information is non-normative, meaning that compliance to it is not part of demonstrating voluntary compliance to any ITU-T Recommendation.
+Such information can be published in the form of Supplements to the Recommendations or other document types published by ITU-T.

+2 Non-Normative Texts

+The following general principles shall be applied by study groups for the development, approval, identification and revision of-non-normative ITU-T publications.
+These include implementer’s guides, technical papers and technical reports, as well as Supplements to ITU-T Recommendations.
+Texts other than Recommendations (often referred to as “non-normative ITU-T publications”) are informative or supplementary materials in an area of study relevant to an ITU-T study group.

+[Editor Notes: we should consider if Appendixes to ITU-T Recommendations are to be described here as well]

-The following general principles shall be applied by study groups for the development, approval, identification and revision of Supplements:2.1 Before proposing any new or revised text as a Supplement, a study group or TSAG should ensure, in consultation with the Director, that:
+2.1 Before proposing any new or revised text as a non-normative publications, a study group or TSAG should ensure, in consultation with the Director, that:

 i) the subject matter is within its mandate;